 SimuSage constitutes a tool for use by engineers with programming knowledge rather than full programmers.
 It is based on the concept of combining ChemApp with a general programming environment operated via a graphical user interface.

 SimuSage, which is in further development at GTT, is a ChemApp-based set of Delphi components for linked reactor simulation tasks.
-It has already been used for various projects at SMS Demag and at the Institute for Process Technology, Aachen University of Technology.
+It has already been used for various projects at SMS Demag and at the Institute for Process Technology, RWTH Aachen University.

 ChemSheet is a novel software tool to perform thermochemical calculations directly from Excel®-worksheets.
 Both multi-phase systems and processes with streams can be calculated, while the ChemSheet software allows both reaction kinetics and heat transfer to be taken into account with the RATEMIX®-algorithm.
 An extensive range of non-ideal solution models can be used, in particular those interesting for material scientists, inorganic chemists as well as for pyro- and hydrometallurgists.